igmik/summarizer/README.md

 Allow adding chat ID in real time without bot restart

 ### TODO
 Add a function to use another prompt that will produce result with a timestamps from the video. (captions.generate_srt_captions() already produces the text with time codes).
+Note that input will be larger, hence, more expensive.